65 Things to Throw Out on Old Stuff Day

 Unless you feel crafty or your garage walls are looking pretty bare, there’s no sense in keeping a set of old license plates around.
 Sure, you’re a bit nostalgic but take a picture of your plates if you want to remember them.

 You may have to keep some receipts for tax purposes but you don’t necessarily need to keep a paper copy.
 Try making pdfs of receipts or take a picture of them that you can easily print if needed.
-On the flip side, here are the financial documents you should never throw away.

 Those bridesmaids dresses have to go after the wedding.
 You don’t need a 27 Dresses thing going on in your closet.
 Check out consignment shops to recoup some cash or get a tax write-off by donating it.
 Either way, don’t waste closet space on things you’ve worn once.
 Learn what happens to your clothes when you donate them.